-The Statute of the EAFP
+The Statutes of the EAFP

 5 – Membership shall be terminated by:

-7 – The Officers will include a President, Vice-President, General Secretary, Meetings Secretary, Publications Officer and Treasurer.
+7 – The Officers will include a President, Vice-President, General Secretary, Meetings Secretary, Publications Officer, and Treasurer.

 8 – All Officers shall be elected for a term of four years, with the possibility of re-election for one further term in the same post.
 No Council Officer shall serve for more than two full terms, i.e. eight

 9 – No member of the Council shall hold more than one office at the same time.

-10 – No country may be represented by more than two officers of the Council.
+10 – No country may be represented by more than two Officers of the Council.

 President, Meetings Secretary, Treasurer.